pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"wrong-import-order"+OR+"C0411")

 ### [C0412](#C0412) (ungrouped-imports)<a name="C0412"></a>
-Imports from package %s are not grouped
+Imports from package %s are not grouped.

 Used when imports are not grouped by packages

 **:x: Incorrect code**